cvuchener/steamcontroller-linux-kernel/README.md

 tee /sys/bus/hid/drivers/valve-sc/bind <<< "0003:<vendorid>:<productid>:<devnum>"
 ```

-For a more permanent installation, install the module with `make install` and add the rules in `90-valve-sc-rules` for automatically rebind any Steam Controller.
+For a more permanent installation, install the module with `make install` and add the rules in `90-valve-sc-rules` for automatically rebindind any Steam Controller to the valve-sc driver.

 Installation with DKMS